How to watch San Francisco Giants vs. Texas Rangers

-The San Francisco Giants play game two of three against the Texas Rangers this evening at Oracle Park.
+The San Francisco Giants wrap up this three-game series against the Texas Rangers this afternoon at Oracle Park.

-Taking the mound for the Giants will be right-hander Alex Cobb, who enters tonight’s game with a 3.30 ERA, 3.75 FIP, with 30 walks to 107 strikeouts in 117.1 innings pitched.
-Cobb’s last start was in the Giants’ 8-6 loss to the Oakland Athletics last Sunday, in which he allowed five runs on seven hits, with a walk and three strikeouts in five and a third innings.
+Taking the mound for the Giants will be right-hander Logan Webb, who enters today’s game with a 3.38 ERA, 3.28 FIP, with 25 walks to 151 strikeouts in a league-leading 154.1 innings pitched.
+Webb’s last start was in the Giants’ 8-3 win over the Los Angeles Angels on Monday, in which he allowed two runs (one earned) on seven hits, with six strikeouts in five and two thirds innings.

 Who: San Francisco Giants vs. Texas Rangers